 With the finishing process all pins are removed, while their insertions on the structure are treated at the surface level to avoid changes or structural damage; especially on thin structures, a trace of pin insertion may still remain, not to be confused with a sign of porosity of the material.
 It is recommended in any case to design structures with a thickness of at least 5 tenths.

 Compared to solid material machining, or by subtraction, the use of laser melting technology for bridges and bridges over implants and abutments is advantageous in terms of cost and manufacturing time, while ensuring the same quality.
+However, it is important to note that laser melting requires rotational connections that allow implants to be passivated by creating a tension-free structure on the t-base.

 In fact, laser melting, working by addition, creates layers that can generate friction and, therefore, is not suitable for making anti-rotational connections.
 Structures that provide for such a feature must be made from solid material.